VISITORS GUIDE

 Blog by Stacha Yundt

-Pumpkin-spiced beverages are back on the shelves which means that fall has finally arrived in Ohio’s Largest Playground!
-While not much can top the water parks, river adventures and roller coasters of summer, we’re extremely excited for this new season of pumpkin patches, festivals and spook-tacular fun!
+While not much can top the water parks, river adventures and roller coasters of summer, we can't wait for this new season of pumpkin patches, festivals and spook-tacular fun!

-First, dust off your favorite medieval garb and gear up for the Ohio Renaissance Festival in Waynesville.
-Beginning Labor Day weekend and returning every weekend through Halloween, travel through time and visit the festival for one-of-a-kind shopping, entertainment, and everyone’s favorite turkey legs.
+First, dust off your favorite medieval garb and gear up for the Ohio Renaissance Festival!
+Beginning Labor Day weekend and returning every weekend through October, travel through time and visit the festival for one-of-a-kind shopping, live shows (including fan-favorites like The Mud Show and the Kamikaze Fireflies!), and tons of tasty festival food.

-And Waynesville doesn’t just see an influx of lords and ladies in the fall — it’s also home to another iconic autumn event in the Ohio Sauerkraut Festival.
+But Fall food in Warren County doesn't end with turkey legs — the Ohio Sauerkraut Festival will take over downtown Waynesville again in October!
 If you thought pineapple and pizza was a marvel, wait until you meet sauerkraut and pizza.
-Sample this winning combination and other mouth-watering sauerkraut concoctions on October 8th and 9th.
+Sample this winning combination and other mouth-watering sauerkraut concoctions October 14-15.

 Fall comes to the city of Lebanon every year in two unbe-leaf-ably fun events: Feast & Fall-y and Country Applefest.
 Country Applefest, a two-day arts and crafts festival, features more than 300 vendors and live entertainment, while Feast & Fall-y takes over historic Downtown Lebanon and invites visitors to enjoy the crisp fall weather, small-town shopping and unforgettable food.